DylanP400/terminal-dice-pp3/README.md

 * Set the build packs to `Python and Nodejs` in that order.
 * Link the Heroku app to the repository.
 * Click on **Deploy**.

+## Local Deployment

+### How to Fork

+To fork the repository:

+1. Log in to Github.
+2. Go to the repository for this project, [DylanP400/terminal-dice-pp3](https://github.com/DylanP400/terminal-dice-pp3)
+3. Click the Fork button in the top right corner.

+### How to clone
+To clone the repository:

+1. Log in to GitHub.
+2. Go to the repository for this project, [DylanP400/terminal-dice-pp3](https://github.com/DylanP400/terminal-dice-pp3)
+3. Click on the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.
+4. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
+5. Type 'git clone' into the terminal and then paste the link you copied in step 3.
+Press enter.

 # Credits